k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 The **TableLevelInterfaces** MTable enables to either disable a tables' selection from a given DB or set a special handling for the tables that belong to a given DB.

 By default, the MTable is populated with the TDM DBs to disable a selection of TDM tables by a TDM task.
-It is possible to add DB interfaces to this MTable to exclude them from the table selection in the TDM task or in order to set a special handling for their tables.
+It is possible to populate additional DB interfaces in order to exclude them from the table selection in the TDM task or in order to set a special handling for their tables.
 A separate record needs to be set for each DB interface.
 The following settings should be populated for each record:

 - **interface_name** - the DB interface name as defined in the TDM product implementation.
 - **suppress_indicator** - if **true**, the DB tables are excluded from the tables' selection in the TDM task.
 If this field is **false**, the interface's tables can be selected in a TDM task.